How Should Tennis Training Differ From Surface to Surface?Apr 04, 2017

 - Preparing to play on clay should involve a higher workload of agility sessions (3–4 sets of 6–8 exercises, 20–30 seconds in duration, with 20–30 seconds recovery).
 This will help prepare you for the longer points.

 - Due to the sliding nature of clay courts, it is important to strengthen up your adductor muscles and gluteals.
 Sliding is a skill; practice it as much as you can.
 The on-court tennis agility sessions will help.

 - It is also important to add in some additional shoulder and core exercises into your program.
 Considering that the ball bounces higher, you need to ensure you have good core and shoulder stability.

 These are some tips that will provide you with some important base information for a tennis training program for every court.
-Speak to a trained tennis fitness trainer to get a tennis training program that is specific to you and the surface you plan to play on.
+Speak to trained tennis fitness trainers to get a tennis training program that is specific to you and the surface you plan to play on.

 If you want to get more out of yourself and improve your tennis fitness check out our online programs here – http://www.memberstennisfitness.com